tactidact/tactidact.github.io/_posts/2020-11-14-custom-ringtones-on-iphone.md

 ## The method

-First of all you need to have [GarageBand for iOS](https://apps.apple.com/us/app/garageband/id408709785)[^2] on your phone.
+First of all you need to have [GarageBand for iOS](https://apps.apple.com/us/app/garageband/id408709785) on your phone[^2].
 Next ensure you have the audio file that you wish to make a ringtone accessible in the Files app.
 You can do this by just dropping it into iCloud Drive from a Mac or PC or any other device, or if you're running iOS 13 or later, you can download the file directly from a the web in Safari.
 Your audio file can be an AIFF, WAV, CAF, Apple Loops, AAC, MP3 or MIDI file.

 1. Open GarageBand for iOS and tap "Create Song".